steg0/tabletool/src/main/resources/README.txt

 Closing also closes any underlying ResultSet.
 Normally, the tool leaves ResultSets open, but closes them when:

-Ⓐ a subsequent query is submitted over the connection; and, as mentioned, Ⓑ the result table is closed (either with the UI action or by closing the tab).
+(A) a subsequent query is submitted over the connection; and, as mentioned, (B) the result table is closed (either with the UI action or by closing the tab).

 Some JDBC drivers close ResultSets automatically when the cursor moves beyond the last row.

-▶ Submitting blocks
+> Submitting blocks

 If a query begins with "{", "call", "begin", or "declare", CallableStatement is used to submit it.
 Note that there are differences between database products when it comes to what actually can be submitted this way.
 Generally, Oracle expects a trailing semicolon after the END that closes the block, while DB2 does not.

-▶ Update function
+> Update function

 The single benefit (right now) of leaving the ResultSet open is that updatable ResultSets can be made available to the user.
 This is utilized to allow cell value updates.
 There are a few prerequisites for this to work:

-Ⓐ don't fetch beyond the last row.
-If you did, fetch again but set a manual, small enough fetch size in the 〈Fetch:〉 field before.
+(A) don't fetch beyond the last row.
+If you did, fetch again but set a manual, small enough fetch size in the <Fetch:> field before.
-Ⓑ use explicit columns instead of SELECT * in the query.
+(B) use explicit columns instead of SELECT * in the query.
-Ⓒ use SELECT FOR UPDATE instead of SELECT.
+(C) use SELECT FOR UPDATE instead of SELECT.

 There is some difference between JDBC drivers when it comes to this feature.
-DB2 drivers will error out if Ⓐ and Ⓑ are not met.
+DB2 drivers will error out if (A) and (B) are not met.
 Oracle drivers show an error but can still update the value (it might be best not to rely on this particular behavior).
 DB2 might not need the FOR UPDATE, but Oracle generally will.